Losing a friend is a very painful experience.

 Talk to someone

 Talking to other people who knew your friend can be really helpful.
-If you find you’re struggling to cope after a friend dies, you can also call our helpline for support or chat to us online – we’re here for everyone, whatever your connection to the person who died.
+If you find you’re struggling to cope after a friend dies, you can also call our helpline for support – we’re here for everyone, whatever your connection to the person who died.

 Find ways to remember them